-Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey ‘Disgusting’
+Trump Honors Labor Day With Attack On Jeff Sessions, Says Democrats Thought James Comey Was ‘Disgusting’

 — Donald J. Trump (@realDonaldTrump) September 3, 2018

 In his followup tweet, Trump got personal in his attacks against Sessions, and then Comey.
 So far, it has been hard to locate the Democrats singing the praises of Sessions.
 There are Democrats that have stated they feel Sessions shouldn’t be fired for recusing himself from overseeing the Mueller investigation, per The Atlantic, but that is a far cry from what Trump alleges.
-Trump also says that Democrats hated Comey, wanted him fired and thought he was “disgusting.”
+Trump also says that Democrats hated Comey, wanted him fired, and thought he was “disgusting.”
 He has nothing to back that up, and finding quotes from Democrats that have said anything of that nature is proving difficult to find.

 It has been alleged, however, that Trump is possibly projecting his own thoughts regarding Comey onto these unnamed Democrats he is claiming said them.
-He has after-all called Comey almost everything from a “traitor,” to a “liar,” “slime ball,” and being “sick and dumb,” as can be seen at Quartz.
+He has, after all, called Comey almost everything from a “traitor,” to a “liar,” “slime ball,” and being “sick and dumb,” as can be seen at Quartz.

 ….untruthful slime ball who was, as time has proven, a terrible Director of the FBI.
 His handling of the Crooked Hillary Clinton case, and the events surrounding it, will go down as one of the worst “botch jobs” of history.
 It was my great honor to fire James Comey!